 I started off by creating the mock-up screens of the product to help envision how the real product would look like.
 I started visualizing the full application and I was able to get the full end-to-end flow of the user journey like signup, sign-in, create projects, changing settings, authoring an article, managing categories, versioning and so on.
 Here is a screenshot of one of the settings screen mock-up.

 It took me about a month to finalize on these designs after multiple iterations.

 Once all the mock-up screens were ready, I was confident and able to visualize how the end product will look like.
 As the next step, I started looking into the technology stack for the solution.
-Ideally, a product like this will best fit on open source stack like Ruby on Rails, NodeJs backend, MongoDB database, and host it with some of the modern cloud providers with Heroku, Compose etc. I started prototyping some concepts in a similar way to the UI/UX exercise.
-I then realized it will be a steep learning curve for our team to switch to these platforms.
+Ideally, a product like this will best fit on open source stack like Ruby on Rails, NodeJs backend, MongoDB database, and host it with some of the modern cloud providers with Heroku, Compose, etc. I started prototyping some concepts in a similar way to the UI/UX exercise.
+Only then I realized it will be a steep learning curve for our team to switch to these platforms.

 Finally, I settled down with the following combination — .NET Core backend, Angular front end, Azure Cosmos DB with MongoDB as the backend, SQL Server for some relation data, Azure App Services for hosting.
-I also evaluated few third-party products to bring scalable search functionality, user authentication and payment processing.
+I also evaluated a few third-party products to bring scalable search functionality, user authentication, and payment processing.
 I was able to prototype and validate key scenarios and was confident with the technology stack.

 Hat tip: When you are building a product, especially a multi-tenant SaaS product like Document360, you must always think about scalability, reliability and performance from day one.